blaisedias/ChallengingTables/README.md

 Tests specification is through a text file with the following formatting rules.

-* The '#' character is the start of a comment all text after that is ignored
+1. The '#' character is the start of a comment all text after that is ignored
-* a contiguous sequence of ',',whitespace is interpreted as single space.
+1. a contiguous sequence of commas and whitespace characters, is interpreted as single work break.
-* level specification is
+1. level (label for the test) specification is
  * Level text
-* sum specification is
+1. sum specification is
- * SumType, count, numbers, numbers, ...
+ * Type, count, numbers, numbers,

+Where

-  * SumType is one of
+* Type is one of
  * Multiply2
  * Multiply3
  * Divide2
  * FractionOf
  * PercentOf
  * FractionOfFraction
  * Cubed
  * Squared
  * PowerOf
  * SquareRoot
  * CubeRoot
 * count is the number of times sum type is repeated
 * numbers are one of
  * a sequence, i.e  [number1, number2, number3, ......]
  * a range (firstNumber, lastNumber, step)

-    * examples
+For example

    * (1, 6, 1) expands to 1,2,3,4,5,6
    * (1, 6, 2) expands to 1,3,5

 To aid readability, you can add "labels" and write something like
 * "Sum=Multiply2  Count= 11   Numbers= a=(11, 19) b=(11, 19, 1)"